fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 8. **Responsiveness:**
    - The page layout is designed to be responsive, adjusting its appearance for smaller screens using media queries.

-Certainly!
-Let's go into more detail about the `<script>` part of your HTML file.
-The JavaScript code in this section handles the functionality of your chat interface and interacts with the OpenAI GPT-3.5 API.

 ---

 ### Explanation of key parts of the JavaScript: